 Voice or TDD Information is available during the following hours:

 In-person Information is available during the following hours:

 View a listing of the Modesto Area Express operation hours.

 Certain seats on the bus are designated as priority seating for passengers with disabilities and seniors.
 The bus operator may request an ambulatory passenger occupying priority seating to move if a passenger with disabilities or a senior boards.
 Your cooperation in honoring such requests is appreciated.

 When boarding Modesto Area Express (MAX), please have your pass, ticket or transfer ticket ready to give to the driver.
 When you are paying cash, please have exact change ready to deposit in the fare box.
 Remember, the driver does not carry change.

 MAX provides direct service between Modesto and the Altamont Commuter Express (ACE) train station in Lathrop, and between Modesto and the Pleasanton/Dublin BART station.
+More information on Purchasing Passes and Tickets is available on our website.
 For additional information please call 209-521-1274.